Essentialism-1-bw/Back-end/README.md

-# Back-end
+# Essentialism Back End

-API for Essentialism.
+Backend APIs for Essentialism.
 An app that allows users to regain control over their choices about where to spend their time and energy - based on their core values.

 Deployed at: https://bw-essentialism.herokuapp.com/

+### Test Account
+Email: john@email.com

+Password: password

+# Documentation

 - [Authentication](#authentication)
   - [Register user](#register-user)